mypsycho/boem/README.md

 assertEquals("ANodeName4", model.access(Node, "id4").name)
 ```

 You can even register an id provider against the BoemFactory.
-It will compute an id for each element (at build time) using your rules.
+It will compute an id for each element (at create time) using your rules.
 For example:

 ```xtend
 extension BoemFactory factory = new BoemFactory(BoemTestPackage.eINSTANCE).registerIdProvider([